Papyrus

 • Redirect delay (seconds) — how long the completion screen is shown after a signer finishes before the device returns to the welcome screen.
 Accepts values between 5 and 120 seconds.

-Kiosk mode requires an active direct link.
-Disabling the direct link also disables kiosk mode and clears the PIN, welcome message, and timing settings.
+Kiosk mode does not require an active direct link.
+Disabling the direct link does not disable kiosk mode, and disabling kiosk mode does not disable the direct link.

 API-driven setup